LacunaOmnibus/MontyLacuna/doc/getting_started_running.rst

       any updates or changes, you'll open a ``CMD`` window into that MontyLacuna folder (not My Documents this time, all the way into MontyLacuna), and enter this command::

         >>> git pull origin master

     - That's it.
 Any changes, new scripts, etc made to the main MontyLacuna project will be downloaded to your machine.

+If you've made any edits to scripts or libraries that are part of MontyLacuna itself, that ``git pull origin master`` *should* be able to merge the changes to the official distribution into your own changes.
+However, there are times when your edits might conflict with the source distribution's changes in such a way that git is unable to resolve those conflicts.

+If this happens, you can try to resolve those changes yourself, but explaining how to do so is outside the scope of these instructions.
+If all else fails, you can always:

+    - Back up your config file (``etc/lacuna.cfg``) -- copy it to your desktop or something
+    - Delete the entire MontyLacuna folder
+    - Re-do the first set of instructions above to clone a fresh MontyLacuna
+    - Put your config file back